NiccoBene00/btreeVSbstree_diskOperation_python/README.md

   - Prone to inefficiency with frequent disk reads and writes in large datasets.
   - Potential for increased height in unbalanced scenarios, leading to high disk I/O costs.

-In summary, while BSTs may be suitable for in-memory operations and smaller datasets, B-Trees offer a distinct advantage for disk-based applications by minimizing disk operations, making them preferable in database indexing and file systems.